 If you exceed your concessional (before-tax) contributions cap…

-Two contributions caps apply to concessional contributions, and the applicable cap depends on your age.
-The general concessional contributions cap is $30,000 for the 2015/2016 year, and applies to anyone aged 48 years or younger as at 30 June 2015.
-The temporary higher concessional cap of $35,000 for the 2015/2016 year applies to anyone aged 49 years or older as at 30 June 2015.
-For more information on the general rules applicable to concessional contributions, see SuperGuide article Super concessional contributions: 2015/2016 survival guide.
+For the 2016/2017 financial year, two contributions caps apply to concessional contributions, and the applicable cap depends on your age.
+The general concessional contributions cap is $30,000, and applies to anyone aged 48 years or younger as at 30 June 2016.
+The temporary higher concessional cap of $35,000 for the 2016/2017 year applies to anyone aged 49 years or older as at 30 June 2016.

-Since July 2013, the consequences of exceeding your concessional cap generally involve extra income tax rather than onerous penalty tax, and also some administrative inconvenience.
-Your excess concessional contributions will count towards your personal assessable income and you will have to pay income tax at your marginal income tax rate on those excess concessional contributions from your personal savings, since they are treated as part of your regular income.
+Since July 2013, the consequences of exceeding your concessional cap generally involve extra income tax rather than onerous penalty tax, and exceeding your cap also involves some administrative inconvenience.
+Your excess concessional contributions will count towards your personal assessable income, and you will have to pay income tax at your marginal income tax rate from your personal savings on those excess concessional contributions, since they are treated as part of your regular income.
 The ATO will apply a 15% tax offset when processing your tax return, to recognise the 15% contributions tax already deducted from the excess concessional contributions.

 Note: You will also incur an excess concessional contributions charge on the increase in income tax payable, to recognise the delay in paying income tax on this income.